alexcelea/UGCVidGen-custom/README.md

 ### Fal AI Integration

-The FalAIGenerator script uses Fal AI to generate images and videos.
-To set up:
+To set up AI image and video generation:

 1. Create an account at [fal.ai](https://fal.ai)
 2. Get your API key from the Fal AI dashboard